Yewa River

-The Yewa River, Yoruba: Odò Yewa, is a trans-national river between Nigeria and the Republic of Benin, running south through the interior of southwest Nigeria and then parallel to the coastline along the Bight of Benin.
+The Yewa River (Yoruba: Odò Yéwa), is a trans-national river between Nigeria and the Republic of Benin, running south through the interior of southwest Nigeria and then parallel to the coastline along the Bight of Benin.
 At one point, it crosses the border between the two countries.
 Other variants of the name are Yeoua, and, with accents, Yéoua and Yéwa.
 Its elevation is sea level.
 The Yewa's major tributaries are the Atan and Ilaro rivers.
 The Yewa empties into Badagry Creek which in turn empties into the Lagos Harbor.